thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-change-passwords.md

 <properties
-   pageTitle="Changer vos mots de passe StorSimple | Microsoft Azure" description="Explique comment utiliser le service StorSimple Manager pour modifier vos mots de passe du Gestionnaire d'instantanés StorSimple et d’administrateur de l’appareil." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change your StorSimple passwords | Microsoft Azure" description="Describes how to use the StorSimple Manager service to change your StorSimple Snapshot Manager and device administrator passwords." services="storsimple" documentationCenter="NA" authors="alkohli"